GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 GA4 event scope total user

-There are 288 people who came from “google / organic” source/medium and converted.
+There are 288 users who came from “google / organic” source/medium and converted.

 Objective: